projectacrn/acrn-hypervisor/doc/developer-guides/graphviz.rst

 *********************

 For simple drawings with shapes and lines, you can put the graphviz commands in the content block for the directive.
-For example for a simple directed graph (digraph) with two nodes connected by an arrow, you can write:
+For example, for a simple directed graph (digraph) with two nodes connected by an arrow, you can write: